WINZ (AM): History

-WINZ was an all-news radio station from June 18, 1975, until July 12, 2004, when WINZ became a progressive talk station.
+WINZ was an all-news radio station from June 18, 1975 until July 12, 2004, when WINZ became a progressive talk radio station.
 Former talk-hosts included Al Franken, Randi Rhodes, Mike Malloy, Stephanie Miller, Lionel, Neil Rogers, Thom Hartmann and Don Imus.
-Traffic reporters for WINZ were South Florida's traffic reporting veterans Trish Anderson in the 1980s and George Sheldon from 1988-1997 then again from 2003-2006.
-Frank Mottek worked as an anchor and reporter for WINZ from 1981 to 1992 before joining CBS station KNX (AM) Los Angeles in 1992.
+Traffic reporters for WINZ were South Florida's traffic reporting veterans Trish Anderson in the 1980s, and George Sheldon from 1988–1997, then again from 2003–2006.
+Frank Mottek worked as an anchor and reporter for WINZ from 1981 to 1992, before joining CBS station KNX Los Angeles in 1992.
 From 1985 to 1991, he broadcast the live descriptions of all space shuttle launches for the CBS Radio Network which aired on WINZ.
-Before the station adopted progressive talk as its format, it was 940 Fox Sports Radio, an all-sports station that competed with WQAM and WAXY.
+Before the station adopted progressive talk as its format, it was 940 Fox Sports Radio, a sports radio station that competed with WQAM and WAXY.
 On April 3, 2009, the format shifted back to sports as "The Sports Animal".
-The station's slogan today is "Miami's Sports Station."
+The station's slogan today is "Miami's Sports Station".

 WINZ is owned by iHeartMedia, the largest U.S. radio owner. iHeartMedia (as Clear Channel Communications) purchased the station from West Palm Beach-based media entrepreneur Bud Paxson.
-WINZ management changed in early 2007 from Peter Bolger to Ken Charles.
+WINZ management changed in early 2007, from Peter Bolger to Ken Charles.
 New weekend shows included Clout with Richard Greene and 7 Days in America with new Air America Radio network co-owner Mark Green (no relation).
 Other local shows have been dropped recently, such as Radioactive Politics and The Nicole Sandler Show.

 In 2008, Miami Heat (National Basketball Association) games moved back to WINZ from WIOD.
 One game will be simulcast monthly on 103.5 The Beat.
 WINZ previously carried Heat games from 1993 to 1996.

 On April 2, 2009, it was reported on Radio-Info.com that the station would switch to sports the following day, making it the sixth sports station in Miami; this follows Clear Channel's trend of changing liberal talk formats (regardless of success) to its own Fox Sports network.
-The change took place at Noon the following day, as "Doing Time with Ron Kuby" was interrupted by a skit in which Rush Limbaugh announced he had convinced Clear Channel to change the format of WINZ to sports, claiming that, as a conservative talk show host, he felt it was time for the station to go (and that he was a closet fan of the city's sports teams), and "AM 940, The Sports Animal" was born.
+The change took place at noon the following day, as "Doing Time with Ron Kuby" was interrupted by a skit in which Rush Limbaugh announced he had convinced Clear Channel to change the format of WINZ to sports, claiming that, as a conservative talk show host, he felt it was time for the station to go (and that he was a closet fan of the city's sports teams), and "AM 940, The Sports Animal" was born.